-Welders Wanted, Skilled Trades are in High Demand!According to the American Welding Society (AWS), the U.S. welder shortage will reach a deficit of 400,000 workers by 2024, while other industry watchers worry it will climb even higher.
+Welders are in Demand!According to the American Welding Society (AWS), the U.S. welder shortage will reach a deficit of 400,000 workers by 2024, while other industry watchers worry it will climb even higher.
 Researchers at AWS point to several different factors behind the shortage of welders.

 Skyler Fullington came to OTC’s welding program via Grand Gorge, NY.
 She decided to pursue welding after high school because she loved to weld, she knew there was a demand for welders and she knew she would be able to support herself and make a long-term career out of it.
 She was one of about a dozen female welders in OTC’s welding program (2019) and wanted to make a difference in the advancement of females who pursue non-traditional career paths.
 “I want to be known as a great welder, not ‘the female welder’ as that implies I’m only there as a woman, and not a serious welder.”
 She passed two very challenging welding certs, 3F stainless steel and 2F aluminum.
 Fullington credits her grandfather and father for supporting her decision to pursue a trade, more specifically welding.
 “They both were welders and offered me support and encouraged me to go after what I wanted.
 Ever since I was little I always watched them weld and cut.
 The day I got my hands on a welder I knew that’s what I wanted to do.
 When I’m under my hood running beads that’s who I am.
 It makes me feel like I am my own person.”